Luke Ayling: 2020–2024

 Ayling made his 2020–21 Premier League debut in the first match of the season against Liverpool on 12 September 2020, starting and captaining Leeds in the 4–3 defeat at Anfield to the reigning champions, and went on to make a total of 38 league appearances for the season.

 He scored his first goal for Leeds in the Premier League in the 2021–22 season opener, coming in a 5–1 defeat to rivals Manchester United at Old Trafford.
 This was nominated as one of the Premier League's Goals of the Month for August.
 A 17 September knee injury in a 1–1 draw at Newcastle United (a game in which Patrick Bamford also suffered an ankle injury) saw Ayling sidelined for almost three months while he had a minor operation to fix his knee.
-In his return game pn 5 December, where he was in the starting lineup, Ayling provided the assist for a 94th-minute equalizer by Bamford (making his return in the same game) in a 2–2 home draw with Brentford.
+In his return game on 5 December, where he was in the starting lineup, Ayling provided the assist for a 94th-minute equaliser by Bamford (making his return in the same game) in a 2–2 home draw with Brentford.

 On 12 December 2021, Ayling joined a select group of just 70 players who made over 200 appearances for the club, including then teammates Stuart Dallas, Liam Cooper and Kalvin Phillips.
-On 18 March 2022, he netted a stoppage time winner against Wolverhampton Wanderers in a thrilling comeback for Leeds United.
+On 18 March 2022, he scored a stoppage time winner against Wolverhampton Wanderers.
 On 8 May 2022, during a Premier League match against Arsenal, he was sent off for a two footed tackle on Gabriel Martinelli.
 Ayling was initially shown a yellow card, which was later upgraded to red by VAR.

 Fitness and injuries limited Ayling's playing time during the pre-World Cup portion of the season.
 At the time of the Premier League break on 13 November 2022, he had made only seven league appearances, all bar one as a late substitute.
 He played the full 90 minutes in just two games in October and November in the league and the League Cup.
 On 16 February 2023, the club announced it had extended his contract by a year to the summer of 2024.
 On 13 May, he scored his first Premier League goal at Elland Road in a 2–2 draw against Newcastle, in his 250th appearance for the club in all competitions.
 He left Leeds at the end of the 2023–24 season, amassing a total of 268 appearances and 11 goals in his eight years with the club.

 Middlesbrough

 In January 2024, Ayling joined Championship club Middlesbrough on loan for the remainder of the 2023–24 season.
 He made 19 appearances and contributed eight assists during his loan spell.
 On 27 May 2024, it was confirmed that he would sign for Middlesbrough on a permanent deal; and subsequently, he signed a two-year contract.
+He scored his first goal for the club on 4 November 2025, a 96th-minute headed equaliser in a 1–1 draw at Leicester City.